What Is Phylum Protozoa? Classification, Characters, Example

 Example – Eimeria, Isospora Plasmodium.

 Class 2.
-Toxoplasmea
+Toxoplasma

 • Spores are not formed in this class of organisms.

-• In these only asexual reproduction takes place.
+• In these, only asexual reproduction takes place.

 Example – Toxoplasmea